A guide to the many resources available for you to use when researching your family history.

 FamilySearch at the National Library

-Use the library catalogue on the FamilySearch website to find the record you want to examine.
-You can search by name and date, but the best route to a record number is to search by place, and then drill down to a specific set of records.
-Parish records give you the most complete information about a family, the wiki and research guides are also useful.
+First try searching on the FamilySearch catalog to find a digitised record you want to examine.
+The best way to find a record number is to search by place, and then drill down to a specific set of records.
+While Parish records give you the most complete information about a family, the wiki and research guides are also useful.

 Publishing and preserving your family history

-Your own ancestors may one day thank you for taking the extra step of publishing and preserving the results of your family history research.
+Your descendants may one day thank you for taking the extra step of publishing and preserving the results of your family history research.
 There are a couple of options you might consider for ensuring your family history is preserved for future generations.

 Sharing or publishing your family history

 Once you’ve compiled your family history research you can share it with others by publishing your work.
-The Library’s introduction to putting out a publication will give you more information and help you get started.
+The Library’s information on putting out a publication will help you get started.
 Another good introduction is the guide by John MacGibbon called Your family’s history: research, write and publish it .

 Digital New Zealand’s Digitising family history and whakapapa guide will give you detailed information to help you scan, digitise, or digitally copy old family pictures, records and documents.